Scottish-Tech-Army/Volunteer-app/GITFLOW.md

 ### Release

-The process is the same, except the command changes from feature to hotfix `git flow bugfix start bug_number`
+The process is the same, except the command changes to release `git flow release start release_id`

 1. `git flow release start mvp-X` (where X is the MVP number) creates a new `feature` branch from `develop` and switches to it.
 2. Once you're done then `git flow release publish`.